 Boyle CA, Boulet S, Schieve LA, et al. Trends in the prevalence of developmental disabilities in U.S. children, 1997–2008.
 Pediatrics 2011;127:1034–42

-As your baby grows, the development of their muscles will help them hold their head up, sit, crawl and eventually walk, run, jump and skip!
-If you are concerned about your physical development, don’t wait to get the help and support you need!
+As your baby grows, the development of their muscles will help them hold their head up, sit, crawl and eventually walk, run, and jump!
+Are you concerned about your child’s physical development?

 Feeding / Self Help